yuyu2172/chainercv-chainer-meetup/slides/main.md

 ## ChainerCV for reproducible research

-- Reproduce performance on par with the original scores
+- Reproduce scores on par with the original scores
 - Document changes made from the original implementation